Can Tribulus Terrestris Cure Erectile Dysfunction And Improve libido?

 - Form: At least 40% saponins extract in powder form

-- Dose: One half-topped tablespoon (approximately 7 grams)
+- Dose: One tablespoon (not fully topped) (approximately 7 grams)

 - Taste: Absolutely disgusting

 - Verdict: One of my favorite supplements 👍